-- Describe the qualifications of the project director and collaborators who would work on the project during the proposed period of performance (those named in Attachment 4: Résumés for key personnel), regardless of whether you request NEH funds to support their involvement. - State anticipated time commitments, in percentage of time or hours per week for the project director and each collaborator, full-time or part-time. - If the project includes international collaboration, explain the need for and benefits of involving scholars at non-U.S. institutions. - If you would hire new personnel with NEH funds during the period of performance, describe the qualifications, skills, and abilities that you would require for each position.
+- List and describe the qualifications of the project director, co-directors, and other key collaborators who would work on the project during the proposed period of performance (those named in Attachment 4: Résumés for key personnel) regardless of whether you request NEH funds to support their involvement. - State anticipated time commitments, in percentage of time or hours per week for the project director and each collaborator, full-time or part-time.
+These should match the budget or you should explain in the attached budget narrative what other portions of their time commitments are supported by cost-sharing or other funding sources. - If the project includes international collaboration, explain the need for and benefits of involving scholars at non-U.S. institutions.

+- If you plan to hire new personnel with NEH funds during the period of performance, describe the qualifications, skills, and abilities that you would require for each position.
 Describe their duties in Attachment 2: Work plan. - For collaborators providing technical services, explain how their activities are important for achieving the project's goals. - For projects using undergraduate or graduate student workers or unpaid volunteers, discuss the qualifications, skills, and abilities that will be required of those collaborators and why their involvement is necessary to achieve project goals.
 Explain how your editorial staff will train these workers and how their work will be verified by experienced staff.
+Undergraduate students are not permitted to perform translation for editions or translations projects.